TomasNiDo/vet-ai/instructions.md

        - Name, species, breed, age, and weight.
        - **Medical history:** Includes symptoms, diagnoses, and treatments for each pet.
      - **Backend Storage:**
-       - All pet-related data, including medical history, is securely stored in Firebase Firestore and managed by the NestJS backend.
+       - All pet-related data, including medical history, is securely stored in Firebase Realtime Database and managed by the NestJS backend.
      - **AI Integration:**
        - The pet's profile and medical history data are fed into the AI model to generate tailored responses for each pet.
      - User-friendly interface for adding and editing pet details.